A question people often ask is whether or not they can hang things from their rear-view mirrors in Virginia.

 Lawyers generally argue that the rear-view mirror law is unconstitutional for a few reasons:

-- Deciding whether an object actually “obstructs” the view of the road is up to interpretation and the officer’s discretion.
+- Deciding whether an object actually “obstructs” the view of the road is largely up to interpretation and the officer’s discretion.

 - The law opens up the possibility of discrimination based on what object it is (for example, a rosary or other religious or ethnic object).

 - Police can use the rear-view mirror law as an excuse to pull someone over for another offense they may not have probable cause on.

 As an example of how this might play out in the real world, check out this recent case from Virginia’s highest court: